Since starting as a Laughter Yoga Training Provider in 2003 many hundreds of people have been inspired to start public

 Laughter Clubs are spread around the country and more groups start every month, each with a vision to spread laughter for the personal, physical and psychological benefits obtained through the activities.

-The public sector employ many Laughter Professionals without taking full advantage of the added value they bring to the organisation.
+The public sector employs many Laughter Professionals without taking full advantage of the added value they bring to the organisation.

 Motivation, self-esteem, communication, productivity, inclusion – all beneficial core values to any organisation as well as individual.

 There is no doubt health is everyone’s business and we need to meet the needs of the communities in a progressive and transformative way!

 Together with our business partners UnitedMind deliver programmes to promote inclusion and confidence in the community.
-Read more about our work with The Regency Training Foundation for example on our Alliances page.
+Read more about our work with the business we work with to encourage health and wellbeing in communities and workplaces on our Alliances page.

 For further details and information about our bid to meet the countries requirements for their Healthier People, Healthier Communities campaigns please contact us.